Project Riese: Complex Włodarz

 The complex is located inside Włodarz Mountain (German: Wolfsberg).
-It is a grid of tunnels (3,100 m, 10,700 m^{2}, 42,000 m^{3}) and large underground halls, up to 12 m in height.
-Less than one per cent is reinforced by concrete.
-It was accessible by four tunnels bored into the base of the mountain with chambers for guardrooms.
-There is a shaft leading to the surface with diameter 4 m (40 m).
-Some tunnels have higher, second levels connected by small shafts.
-This is a stage of building underground halls.
-Two tunnels were bored, one over the other and then the ceiling was collapsed to create a large space.
-Some parts of the complex are flooded but accessible by boat.
-From 2004 it is open to visitors.
+It consists of a grid of tunnels (3,100 m, 10,700 m^{2}, 42,000 m^{3}) and large underground halls, some of which are up to 12 m high.
+Less than 1% of it is reinforced with concrete.
+Four tunnels were bored into the base of the mountain to provide access, and there are chambers for guardrooms.
+There is a 4 m diameter shaft (40 m) leading to the surface.
+Some tunnels have higher second levels, which are connected by small shafts.
+This is an example of the stages involved in building underground halls.
+Two tunnels were bored, one above the other, and then the ceiling was collapsed to create a large space.
+Some parts of the complex are flooded, but can be accessed by boat.
+It has been open to visitors since 2004.

-Above ground are foundations of machinery, numerous unfinished or destroyed buildings, a bunker, two reservoirs of water, and depots of building materials including thousands of fossilized bags of cement.
-The network of narrow gauge railways, connecting the tunnels with the railway siding in the village of Olszyniec (German: Erlenbusch), was disassembled and scrapped after the war.
+Above ground, the foundations of machinery and numerous unfinished or destroyed buildings remain, as well as a bunker, two water reservoirs and depots of building materials, including thousands of fossilised bags of cement.
+The network of narrow-gauge railways connecting the tunnels to the railway siding in the village of Olszyniec (German: Erlenbusch) was dismantled and sold for scrap after the war.

-In May 1944, AL Wolfsberg was established, probably by taking over an existing camp from the Organization Schmelt.
-About 3,000 concentration camp prisoners lived in tents made of plywood, 3 m in diameter, 20 people in each one and several barracks.
-They were Jews, mainly from Hungary and Poland, but also from Greece, Czechoslovakia, Germany, and Romania.
-The ruins of concrete barracks for SS guards can still be found in the vicinity of the camp.
-Evacuation of the prisoners started in February 1945.
+In May 1944, the AL Wolfsberg was established, probably by taking over an existing camp belonging to the Organization Schmelt.
+Around 3,000 concentration camp prisoners lived in plywood tents, each 3 m in diameter and housing 20 people, as well as in several barracks.
+The prisoners were mainly Jewish people from Hungary and Poland, but also from Greece, Czechoslovakia, Germany and Romania.
+The ruins of concrete barracks intended for SS guards can still be found near the camp.
+The evacuation of the prisoners began in February 1945.